 - Microsoft Exchange

 Application-aware processing is the Veeam technology that allows Veeam Backup & Replication to stop applications running on the VM and create a consistent view of application data on the VM guest OS.
-After the application is stopped, Veeam Backup & Replication triggers the VM snapshot and starts to copy VM data to the target.
+After the application is stopped, Veeam Backup & Replication triggers the VM checkpoint and starts to copy VM data to the target.
 Depending on the VM OS, Veeam Backup & Replication utilizes the following technologies to create transactionally consistent backups:

 - For Windows-based VMs, Veeam Backup & Replication uses Microsoft Volume Snapshot Service (Microsoft VSS).
 Microsoft VSS ensures that there are no unfinished database transactions or incomplete application files.
 For more information, see Microsoft Docs.

 - For Linux-based VMs, Veeam Backup & Replication uses the agent that connects to the VM guest OS and prepares databases and instances for a consistent backup.

 Application-aware processing for Linux-based VMs and Microsoft Windows Server versions is supported by the following versions of Microsoft Hyper-V (see Microsoft Docs).
 To use application-aware processing, you must have Hyper-V Integration Services and the latest updates installed on the VM guest OS.
 For more information on supported guest OS versions, see Supported Applications.